{Discrete} Termite Control in Termite LTP Template, [node:field_main_branch:entity:field_state:value]

 - Eliminates the entire termite colony, not just individual termites

-- Provides continuous protection with visible monitoring
+- Provides continuous protection with regular monitoring

 Frequently Asked Questions